mrowe/mikerowecode.com/_posts/2003-02-05-SambaAndCUPS.md

+---
+layout: post
-Printing from windows with samba and cups
+title: Printing from windows with samba and cups
+---

 The default debian (woody) config of cups didn't quite allow this to work... make the following changes (to enable raw printing via the